Process guide: how we plan, scope, and deliver campaign photography

 • Campaign or project goal

-• Primary placements, such as website, ads, email, press, or social
+• Primary placements: website, ads, email, press, or social

 • Timeline and key dates